openebs-archive/openebs-docs/docs/percona.md

 kind: Secret
 ```

-Now, get the encoded information of the data named as root.
+Now, get the encoded information of the data named as `root`.
 It is given as “WnV2cFNiRGU4UWhpWjNmd1Y=”.
 The decoded value can be found using the following method.

 ```
 $ echo 'WnV2cFNiRGU4UWhpWjNmd1Y=' | base64 -d